 Why Does Rejection Hurt So Much?

-Functional MRI studies show that the areas of our brain that respond to rejection are the same as the ones that respond to physical pain.
-It makes sense that we refer to the emotional pain of rejection as “being punched in the stomach”, or getting “slapped in the face”.
+Functional MRI studies show that the areas of our brain that respond to rejection are the same as those that respond to physical pain.
+It makes sense that we refer to the emotional pain of rejection as “being punched in the stomach” or getting “slapped in the face.”
 Rejection hurts.
 Literally.

 Rejection awakes our most vulnerable parts.
 Even when it seemed like we didn’t care enough to hurt this much, the experience of even polite swinging rejections brings up all the previous negative experiences.
 We tend to relive the rejections from our past.